akkartik/teliva/sandboxing/README.md

       allows an app to do anything.
 Educate people to separate apps that read sensitive data from apps that access remote servers.
     - (2) solution: map phases within an app to distinct permission sets
+  * app A legitimately needs to read sensitive data.
+It saves a copy to file
+    X. app B seems to legitimately needs to access the network, but also asks to read file X. If the owner forgets who wrote file X and what it contains, sensitive data could be exfiltrated.
   * (3) app wants access to system() or exec() or popen()

 Difficulty levels